Caroline Ritter, DVM, PhD

 The Banting postdoctoral fellowship from the Government of Canada enabled me to take on a 2-year position at the renowned Animal Welfare Program at the University of British Columbia.
 Here, I deepened my qualitative and quantitative skills and my understanding of animal welfare.

 Currently, I am a Canada Research Chair and Assistant Professor at the University of Prince Edward Island as part of the Centre for Veterinary Epidemiological Research.
-I continue to blend epidemiological and social science approaches with the aim to improve animal health and welfare across a variety of species.
-Besides my commitment to teaching and (under-)graduate training, I joined the board of directors of the Animal Welfare Foundation of Canada and do a limited amount of consulting.
+I continue to blend epidemiological and social science approaches with the aim of improving animal health and welfare across a variety of species.
+Further, I am passionate about the mental well-being of veterinary professionals, and research in this field has become one of my focus areas in recent years.